Death in children's literature: Early humor and normalization of death

-Scientific approach
+Early didactic interpretations

 Later this somewhat philosophical or spiritual approach would be replaced by a more scientific approach wherein the illusion of death as a form of sleep is denied and the decomposition of bodies is discussed.
 This viewpoint may have been popularized by Puritan beliefs that death is a punishment for sin.
 In favor of this argument would be such texts as James Janeway's nonfiction A Token for Children: An Exact Account of the Conversion, Holy and Exemplary Lives and Joyful Deaths of Several Young Children.
 While life is still shown as fragile, emphasis is placed on the importance of salvation rather than on fantastical alternatives of rebirth as animals, immortality and such.
-Louisa May Alcott's well-known Little Women alludes to the story of John Bunyan's Pilgrim's Progress at the same time that she shows the characters, including one who dies, on a journey through the house.
-Even in this story one can see that opinions are changing as death becomes less of an expectation in society.
+Louisa May Alcott's well-known Little Women alludes to the story of John Bunyan's Pilgrim's Progress while she concurrently shows the characters, including one who dies, as engaged and representative of a symbolic journey within the home.
+Even within this narrative, shifting attitudes are evident, as death begins to be treated less as an expected part of life and more as a disruptive event.

 20th century to present

-Death as plot device
+Death as narrative experience

-Death becomes more of a plot device at this time, such as in Frances Hodgson Burnett's A Little Princess and The Secret Garden.
-Sarah Crewe's parents die while she is in England and, as a result, becomes maid.
+Into the 20th century, death becomes more of a plot device, such as in Frances Hodgson Burnett's A Little Princess and The Secret Garden.
+In A Little Princess, Sarah Crewe's parents die while she is in England and, as a result, becomes maid.
 Mary Lennox's parents are killed and she is sent to live with her uncle, who is still grieving for his wife and unwilling to even meet his son for fear that he will die as well.
 In Bambi, the focal point of the story is the title character's survival through his mother's sacrifice.
 In these examples, death is treated much more subtly, alluded to as something that happened previously, not something to discuss frankly with children.

-In 1958, Margaret Wise Brown published The Dead Bird, a simple picture book in which children find a dead bird.
-Just a few years later, children would hear about the deaths in the Vietnam War and the various political assassinations.
-These historical events may have had an effect on why some parents and educators now agree that death is a "fact of life" that is acceptable for children to be introduced to.
+In 1958, Margaret Wise Brown published The Dead Bird, a simple picture book in which children find a dead bird, that scholars say "broke publishing ground."
+Just a few years later, children would hear about the deaths in the Vietnam War and the various political assassinations displayed on the news and in the media.
+Historical events such as these may have had an effect on why some parents and educators began to agree that death is a "fact of life" and is acceptable for children to be introduced to.
 At the same time, the cold, impersonal treatment of death begins to disappear in favor of the previous themes of leading a good life, love overcoming death, immortality, inanimate objects having or obtaining life, sacrificing one's life for others, and other such moral or "uplifting" themes.
 Still, even in the death-related books published in the 1970s and 1980s, feelings about death are discussed with children only 35% of the time and comfort was slightly more likely to be physical (54%) than verbal (48%).